 What you wear at the office Christmas party says a lot about you.
 Take it up a notch.
 Especially if clients are attending, unless it’s part of the theme, leave your ugly Christmas sweaters at home.

 It can be bad manners to arrive too early (unless you want to help setup) and you never want to be the last man (or woman) standing.
-Arrive fashionably late and leave before the party starts to fade.
+Office party etiquette means arrive fashionably late and leave before the party starts to fade.

 Have fun and use your etiquette common sense but remember, common sense is not always that common.”